 ALICE is a solution that doesn’t just stick to one method.
 Instead, it understands construction by "encoding" the means and methods into a language that its algorithm can interpret, to simulate and explore all the scheduling options that satisfy a project's constraints.
 No more following your gut.

 By using its built-in simulator and optimizer, ALICE helps construction teams generate project schedules that reduce duration by an average of 17%, reduces labor costs by 14%, and equipment costs by 12%.
 And if things change along the way, your schedule does too: ALICE is parametric, so any changes you make in terms of labor, equipment or material, will propagate throughout the project.

 Get it right, keep it flexible

-It is so common for construction schedules to get off-track, since there are so many factors and dependencies that tie the whole picture together.
-Using a parametric solution such as ALICE can help mitigate those delays and optimize your resource mix to deliver your project more efficiently.
+It is so common for a construction project schedule to get off-track, since there are so many factors and dependencies that tie the whole picture together.
+Using a parametric solution such as ALICE can help professionals in the construction industry mitigate those delays and optimize their resource mix to expedite project progress and deliver their project more efficiently.